Rose Glen (Sevierville, Tennessee)

-Rose Glen was an antebellum plantation in Sevier County, in the U.S. state of Tennessee.
-At its height, Rose Glen was one of the largest and most lucrative farms in Sevier County and one of the most productive in East Tennessee.
-While the farm is no longer operational, the plantation house and several outbuildings— including a physician's office, loom house, and double-cantilever barn— have survived intact, and have been placed on the National Register of Historic Places.
+Rose Glen was an antebellum plantation in Sevierville, Tennessee.
+At its height, Rose Glen was one of the largest and most lucrative farms in East Tennessee.
+While the farm is no longer operational, the plantation house and several outbuildings—including a physician's office, loom house, and double-cantilever barn—have survived intact and have been placed on the National Register of Historic Places.

-Rose Glen was established in the late 1840s by Dr. Robert Hatton Hodsden (1806-1864), a Sevier County physician and politician who by 1860 had become one of the county's wealthiest individuals.
-Hodsden was an attending physician for the Cherokee Removal (commonly called the Trail of Tears) in the late 1830s, and between 1841 and 1845, he represented Blount County in the Tennessee state legislature.
-Although he was a slave owner, Hodsden was staunchly pro-Union during the American Civil War, and was a member of the Sevier County delegation at the East Tennessee Convention in Greeneville in 1861.
-Rose Glen is still owned and maintained by Hodsden's descendants.
+Rose Glen was established in the late 1840s in rural Sevier County by Dr. Robert Hatton Hodsden, a physician and politician who by 1860 had become one of the county's wealthiest individuals.
+Hodsden was an attending physician for the Cherokee Removal (commonly called the Trail of Tears) in the late 1830s, and between 1841 and 1845 he represented Blount County in the Tennessee state legislature.
+Although he was a slave owner, Hodsden was staunchly pro-Union during the American Civil War and was a member of the Sevier County delegation at the East Tennessee Convention in Greeneville in 1861.
+Rose Glen is owned and maintained by Hodsden's descendants.

 Location

-Rose Glen is located at the junction of State Highway 416 (Pittman Center Road) and Old Newport Highway, a few miles east of Sevierville near the Harrisburg community.
-The house lot and surrounding land (much of which is still undeveloped) are situated on the east bank of the Middle Fork of the Little Pigeon River, about a half-mile south of the river's strategic confluence with the East Fork to form the Little Pigeon River proper.
+Rose Glen is located at the junction of Tennessee State Route 416 (Pittman Center Road) and Old Newport Highway, a few miles east of Sevierville near the Harrisburg community.
+The house lot and surrounding land (much of which is still undeveloped) are situated on the east bank of the Middle Prong Little Pigeon River, about a half-mile south of the river's strategic confluence with the East Prong to form the Little Pigeon River proper.
 The house lot is across the street from the Walters State Sevier County Campus.